AhmedShahdev/JS_Rockpaper_game/README.md

 2. Open `index.html` in any browser
 3. Click your choice and play against computer
 4. Use **Reset** button to start fresh game

 ---

-## 📦 Deployment (Optional)

-You can host this easily using GitHub Pages or Netlify.

----